RiceCrispyy/d2-prebl-explorer-info/README.md

 Planned release within 2 weeks

 ## Depots
-> If anyone with slow internet wants to be prepared, here are the depots you need to download for this mod.
+> If anyone with slow internet wants to be prepared, here are the depots you need to download for this mod:
+>
 > depot 1085661 manifest 7180122903232116872
 >
 > depot 1085662 manifest 2210332166360342287
+>
+> Install them to the same folder, keep in mind this means a manual install of the mod later down the line.
+If you are not comforable with that the just wait for release, I will have an installer.

 ## Features
 - Load into any destination / activity